HelloKitty/Unitysync.Async/README.md

-# Unisync.Async
+# Unitysync.Async

-Unisync.Async is an async extension library that allows you to use Task and Task<T> with continuations in Unity3D.
+Unitysync.Async is an async extension library that allows you to use Task and Task<T> with continuations in Unity3D.

 ## How to Use